-Sometimes we can get stuck thinking about career growth in terms of only moving up the ranks.
-But have you ever considered moving sideways?
+Sometimes we can get stuck thinking about career growth in terms of moving up the ranks, or getting promoted.
+But have you ever considered shifting sideways?

-To explain why a horizontal career move can be good for you, we asked Sian Havard, Founder of Milkshake Group, a Brisbane-based consultancy; and Sam Chisholm, Career Business Partner at Cotton On Group, to shed light on some of the benefits.
+To explain why a sideways career move can be good for you, we asked asked Sian Havard, Founder of Milkshake Group, and Sam Chisholm, Career Business Partner at Cotton On Group, to shed light on some of the benefits.

-- Become more resilient to change.
-“By working across different areas in an organisation, or moving to a different type of organisation to do the same role (for instance from a multinational to a start-up, or from a pharmaceutical company to a technology company), you’ll challenge yourself and learn what you’re capable of,” says Havard.
+“By working across different areas in an organisation, or moving to a different type of organisation to do the same role (for instance from a multinational to a start-up, or from a pharmaceutical company to a technology company), you’ll challenge yourself and lern what you’re capable of,” says Havard.

 In doing so, you can also try out new ways of thinking and working, and trial new approaches to problem-solving.
 This will help you become more resilient to workplace changes and confident in your abilities to manage change in future.

-- Gain fulfilment and networks.
-Having different experiences and meeting new people as a result of a horizontal career move can also make work more enjoyable.
+Having different experiences and meeting new people as a result of a sideways move can also make work more enjoyable.
 Havard says, “You may find more meaning in your work, whether this is due to the type of work you’re doing, the type of people you’re working with, or the fact you’re learning something new each day.”

-- Open the door for more opportunities.
 “A horizontal move can be a valuable decision when it comes to your future,” says Havard.
-“You may not have the skills right now to be able to successfully apply for a different role externally, but once you make an internal move and develop your skills you may find yourself fielding approaches from companies about opportunities, and will be able to confidently apply for external opportunities.”
+“You may not have the skills right now to be able to successfully apply for a different role externally, but once you develop your skills you may find yourself fielding approaches from companies about opportunities, and will be able to confidently apply for external opportunities.”

-You may also find that, as a result of your move, you progress into a higher salary bracket, as your increased skills and experience means you can offer more value to an employer.
+You may also find that as a result of your move, you progress into a higher pay packet, as your increased skills and experience means you can offer more value to an employer.

-Havard too has seen many people make successful horizontal career moves during her time working in HR.
+Havard too has seen successful horizontal career moves during her time in HR.
 “This includes someone who moved from a tech support role to being a software developer, someone who transitioned from a blogger outreach position to a sales role, and someone who moved from a sales management role to a B2B marketing position,” she says.